Hannah Lang '18 February 1, 2021 11:24 AM updated: February 1, 2021 1:46 PM

 Silver Taps is a tribute paid to an Aggie who, at the time of his or her death, was enrolled in graduate or undergraduate courses at Texas A&M. Silver Taps was formerly observed as soon as possible after the death of an Aggie.
 Today it is held on the first Tuesday of each month from September to April, if necessary.

-These three Aggies will be honored at Silver Taps in September:
+These Aggies will be honored at February's Silver Taps:

-These Aggies' names have been added to the roll call for the 2020 Aggie Muster.
+The names of these three Aggies have been added to the roll call for the 2021 Aggie Muster.
 Deceased Aggies who were students at the College Station campus when they died are eligible to be called at the student-run Muster at Reed Arena on April 21.
 (See the criteria for the Reed Arena roll call.)
-Their names, along with every other name on the 2020 worldwide roll call, will also be called during the live reading that will take place on April 21 at the Clayton W. Williams, Jr. Alumni Center.
-(See the current 2020 roll call.)
+Their names, along with every other name on the 2021 worldwide roll call, will also be called during the live reading that will take place on April 21 at the Clayton W. Williams, Jr. Alumni Center.
+(See the current 2021 roll call.)
 Their names are also eligible to be called at one or more of the hundreds of hometown Musters that will take place around the world.
-(See the list of Musters currently registered for 2020.)
+(See the list of Musters currently registered for 2021.)

 Free parking in the University Center Garage will be available between 9 p.m. and 2 a.m.